Approximation Dynamics: Tractable Dynamical Systems and Approximation

 Given $\ep > 0$ an $\ep$ \emph{chain} is a sequence $\{ x_0, \dots, x_n \}$ with $n \geq 1$, such that $d(f(x_i),x_{i+1}) \leq \ep $ for $0 \leq i < n $.
 An infinite $\ep$ chain for a map $f$ is often called an $\ep$ \emph{pseudo-orbit} of $f$.
 The chain relation $\CC f \subset X \times X$ consists of those pairs $(x,y) \in X \times X$ such that for every $\ep > 0$ there exists an $\ep$ chain with $x_0 = x$ and $x_n = y$.

 In observing a system, for example in a computer simulation, there is usually some positive $\ep$ level of observational or computational error.
-The latter implies that in attempting to compute an orbit sequence, we are, in fact, producing an $\ep$ pseudo-orbit.
+Thus, in attempting to compute an orbit sequence, we are, in fact, producing an $\ep$ pseudo-orbit.

 A point $x \in X$ is \emph{chain recurrent} if $(x,x) \in \CC f$ and two such points $x, y$ are \emph{chain equivalent} if if $(x,y), (y,x) \in \CC f$.
 The chain equivalence classes of chain recurrent points are closed, $f$ invariant subsets of $X$ called \emph{chain components} or $f$ \emph{basic sets} (we will use the latter term).